-☐ CPU/System Fan Fail Warning
+CPU/System Fan Fail Warning

-Allows the system to emit warning sound if the CPU fan or system fan are not connected or fail.
+Allows the system to emit warning sound if the fan is not connected or fails.
 Check the fan condition or fan connection when this occurs.
 (Default: Disabled)

-CPU Fan Speed Control
+○ CPU Fan Speed Control

 Allows you to determine whether to enable the fan speed control function and adjust the fan speed.